 In 1990 UVAF became an independent charitable organisation.
 Later, as the scope of the funding expanded, the name changed and in 2003 the Voluntary Action Fund (VAF) was reborn as a company limited by guarantee with charitable status.

 Our work is testament to how financial investment together with targeted support can bring about real change in our communities.

-Grants that support volunteering and community action.
+Grants that support volunteering opportunities.